-Inactivity or being a “couch potato” isn’t good for your health, it can lead to weight gain, illness and general lack of productivity.
-We all know this, but at times – especially for the elderly – it can be difficult to find the motivation to get up and workout (let alone knowing what workout to do).
-Getting fit involves planning, setting goals and keeping track of your progress, and that can seem a lot even without the exercise itself!
+Inactivity isn’t good for your health, it can lead to weight gain, illness, and a general lack of productivity.
+At times – especially for the elderly – it can be difficult to find the motivation to get up and workout.
+Getting fit involves planning, setting goals, and keeping track of your progress, and that can seem a lot even without the exercise itself!

 Fitness trackers are an example of how modern technology can help the elderly.
 You can find more examples in our in-depth guide to modern technology.